getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/user-feedback-example/php.md

 Sentry\State\Hub::getCurrent()->getLastEventId();
 ```

-Depending on you render your templates, the example would be in a simple php file:
+Depending on how you render your templates, the example would be in a simple php file:

 ```html